Primetalk/goio/README.md

 - `io.WithTimeout[A any](d time.Duration) func(ioa IO[A]) IO[A]` - WithTimeout waits IO for completion for no longer than the provided duration.
 If there are no results, the IO will fail with timeout error.
 - `io.Never[A any]() IO[A]` - Never is a simple IO that never returns.
 - `io.Notify[A any](d time.Duration, value A, cb Callback[A]) IO[fun.Unit]` - Notify starts a separate thread that will call the given callback after the specified time.
+- `io.NotifyToChannel[A any](d time.Duration, value A, ch chan A) IO[fun.Unit]` - NotifyToChannel sends message to channel after specified duration.

 ### Simple async operations